 Houses for homeless: A project destined to fall into ruin

-Around a dozen homes built for the homeless and landless on a river island in Bogura's Sariakandi Upazila have been devoured by the Jamuna while dozens of others are under threat of being lost.
+At least a dozen homes built for the homeless and landless on a river island in Bogura's Sariakandi upazila have been devoured by the Jamuna while dozens of others are under threat of being lost.

-The residents blame the authorities for their poor choice of place, saying the local administration and public representatives picked up the location despite knowing that no river island, called Char in Bangla, lasts more than a few years in the region.
+The residents blame the authorities for their poor choice of place, saying that the local administration and public representatives selected the location despite knowing that no river island, called char in Bangla, lasts more than a few years in the region.

 The 69 semi-pucca cluster homes on Biramer Pachangachi Char were built along with more than 300 others in the upazila under the Ashrayan-2 project for the homeless and landless in fiscal 2021-22.